ohnotnow/cronmon/readme.md

 Users can also over-ride the email address for particular jobs.
 So maybe a specific backup job goes to person X, a particular facility/office jobs should go to a mailing list, etc. You can also have a 'fallback' email address which will start to get notified if a job has been alerting for a long while.

 Users can create teams and allocate jobs/users to the teams.
 This allows other members of the team to view & edit any jobs which are in their team(s).

 HTTP "Pings" can also pass a "data" field to record extra information against the record.
 This can be used to record, for instance, an exit code or amount of data transferred.

+You can also create/update jobs via a simple HTTP API.

 ## Requirements